-Our Mission is to halt the flight of Christians from the Holy
+• To halt and then reverse the flight of Christians from the Holy Land to preserve,

 Why is our Mission important?